 Large-scale auto repair shops will usually charge higher prices because they have higher overhead costs to meet.
 Additionally you might not find the same level of care at such shops as you will in smaller, family-owned garages, In a smaller auto service shop, you may find that the owner himself/herself will take on the repair job, so you can expect greater attention and care for your vehicle.
 Not all large-scale operations are going to be bad of course, but a smaller operation is what you should go for if you want a more personalized experience.

 Get several quotes

 You may want to take your car around different repair shops to get estimates before settling on one.
 In that way, you can avoid overpaying for repair work, and you could indeed make significant savings.
 Avoid, however, choosing a repair service with price as the basis.
 Make quality of services the main deciding factor if you want to avoid future repair costs resulting from a bad repair job.

-Finally, don’t be afraid to ask the right questions.
-Ask about the warranties they provide; how much they cover, and for how long?
-Do they use used or new body parts for repair?
+Finally, don’t hesitate to ask the right questions.
+Ask about warranties–how much do they cover, and for how long?
+What kind of body parts do they use for repair–used or new?